fraserxu/ng-textcomplete/README.md

+## ng-textcomplete

-A wrapper on top of [jquery-textcomplete](https://github.com/yuku-t/jquery-textcomplete), build for angularjs app
+Github like autocompleter in any textarea for angularjs.
+This module is build on top of [jquery-textcomplete](https://github.com/yuku-t/jquery-textcomplete), build for angularjs app.

 ### Dependencies